streamlit/docs/content/develop/tutorials/multipage-apps/dynamic-navigation.md

 ## Summary

 In this example, we'll build a dynamic navigation menu for a multipage app that depends on the current user's role.
-You'll abstract away the use of username and creditials to simplify the example.
+You'll abstract away the use of username and credentials to simplify the example.
 Instead, you'll use a selectbox to let users choose a role and log in.

-The entrypoing file, `streamlit_app.py` will handle user authentication.
+The entrypoint file, `streamlit_app.py` will handle user authentication.
 The other pages will be stubs representing account management (`account/settings.py) and specific pages associated to three roles: Requester, Responder, and Admin.
 Requesters can access the account and request pages.
 Responders can access the account and respond pages.
 Admins can access all pages.

 Here's a look at what we'll build: